 A new exterior door will provide your house with safety, style, and energy savings, plus it adds resale value.
-Exterior front doors made of fiberglass, wood, or steel are solid additions to your home that will last for years.
+Installing exterior doors made of fiberglass, wood, or steel are solid additions to your home that will last for years.

-Do-it-yourselfers with considerable home improvement experience can install their own exterior door.
-With an assistant and with careful prep work, an exterior door can be installed in one day.
+Do-it-yourselfers with considerable home improvement experience can install their own pre-hung exterior door.
+With an assistant, careful prep work, and an existing frame in good condition, an exterior door can be installed in one day.